 The Warm Home Discount is a £140 payment to help those struggling to pay their energy bills.
 Read on to find out whether you're eligible to receive the Warm Home Discount, and what you need to do to apply.

 Who gets the Warm Home Discount?

-During winter 2015/2016, the payment was £140.
-While this is a welcome saving, also make sure you are on the cheapest energy tariff for you.
+During winter 2016/2017, the payment is £140.
+While this is a welcome saving, you should also make sure you are on the cheapest energy tariff for your home.

 If you're on a standard tariff with one of the Big Six energy companies, you could save hundreds of pounds by switching.
 Check with our independent comparison site, Which?
 Switch, to find the cheapest energy deal for you.

 The Warm Home Discount applies to two distinct groups:

 - The core group: if you receive the Guarantee Credit Element of Pension Credit, you're in this group.
 In most cases, your energy supplier will identify you automatically and you won't need to apply for it.

 - The broader group: customers in vulnerable groups.
 If you're on a low income or you get certain means-tested benefits you might qualify in this group.
 Each supplier has its own eligibility criteria, which are approved by the regulator Ofgem.